theheking/intro-to-command-line-hpc/practical_overview/4_Working_Files_Directories.md

 ---
 layout: page
-title: Week 1A Intro to Shell - Navigating Files and Directories
+title: 4 - Navigating Files and Directories
 ---

 Working with Files and Directories